 Delete Note – if there is an existing note

-When you select Add Note, a dialog will display with the cost’s description and spend category.
+When you select Add Note, a dialog will display with the cost’s user-entered description and its spend category.
 Use the text box for entering your note.
 Click Save to complete the process.
 You can also cancel out of the dialog, without saving a note.
 The following image shows the note dialog.

-When a note exists, the menu will include Edit Note and Delete Note.
+When a note exists, the “more actions” menu will include Edit Note and Delete Note.
 If you select Edit Note, the same dialog will appear.
 You can edit the current note, and then save the updated text.
 If you cancel, the original note remains.

 If you select Delete Note, the note and note icon are removed.